 |York General Hearthstone||York, NE||68467||402-362-4333|

-CNA Training in Lincoln, NE
+CNA Classes in Lincoln, NE

 Bryan Health.
 This four-month program includes both theoretical instruction and clinical practice.
 Tuition is approximately $499 which includes textbooks, but the student must purchase their own equipment.

 Nebraska Health Care Association.
 This program runs for two weeks and is comprised of instruction and skill application.
 Upon the completion of the course, graduates will be allowed to take the competency exam.
-To graduate you must have perfect attendance but there is an option to make-up for missed classes for a fee of $45.
+To graduate, you must have perfect attendance but there is an option to make up for missed classes for a fee of $45.
 Tuition is around $442 which includes the cost of registration, taxes, textbooks, and fees.

 Providence Healthcare Institute.
 This program is a mixed course that also includes 36 hours of education that will be completed online.
 The hours left are completed in day or evening classes on campus.
 Tuition is around $350 including registration.
 The student must purchase their own textbooks and equipment.

-CNA Training in Omaha, NE
+CNA Classes in Omaha, NE

 Metropolitan Community College.
 This course is comprised of 82 contact hours and in order to graduate 77 of these must be attended.
-59 hours of the program are done in a classroom and lab setting and 22.5 hours are hands-on training.
+59 hours of the program are done in a classroom and lab setting and 22.5 hours are hands-on learning.
 The program costs $436.50 (which includes liability insurance and background check fee) plus an additional $55 for the textbook.

 Additional Nebraska CNA resources